Duda Website Pre-Launch Checklist - What's Involved

 Check Alt text, H1 and H2

 You only need one H1 per page.
-And always remember to add Alt text to all your images.
-Without them, the page rank could easily go down so you will need to carefully insert them in a meaningful way.
+Always remember to add alt text to all your images.
+Without them, the page rank could easily go down, so you will need to insert them in a meaningful way, carefully.

 Also, you only need to index the pages you want to be indexed.
-Redundant pages should be off-limits from the index as they could negatively affect your page rank.
+Redundant pages should be excluded from the index, as they could negatively impact your page rank.
 All the small tweaks like these can make a big impact on the successful launch and it could even determine the growth of your online journey in the long term.

 Check the content and formatting

-After the design, you need to make sure your web copy makes a profound impact on the website visitor.
+After the design, ensure your web copy has a profound impact on the website visitor.
 Lukewarm headlines with indirect information can result in losing visitors within the first few seconds.
 So, having great content that could convert a visitor into a paying customer is essential before the launch.

 On the same note, your content needs to be SEO friendly and error-free.
 It would be very unprofessional on your brand image to have grammatical and spelling errors in your content.
 If you have written the text yourself, ask someone else to proofread it so that you can minimise errors.